RESDSQL: Decoupling Schema Linking and Skeleton Parsing for Text-to-SQL: Introduction

-\vpara{Contributions.} (1) We investigate a potential way of decoupling the skeleton parsing and the schema linking to reduce the difficulty of Text-to-SQL.
+\paragraph{Contributions} (1) We investigate a potential way of decoupling the schema linking and the skeleton parsing to reduce the difficulty of Text-to-SQL.
 Specifically, we propose a ranking-enhanced encoder to alleviate the effort of the schema linking and a skeleton-aware decoder to implicitly guide the SQL parsing by the skeleton.
-(2) We conduct extensive evaluations and analysis and show that our framework not only achieves the new SOTA performance on Spider but also exhibits strong robustness.
+(2) We conduct extensive evaluation and analysis and show that our framework not only achieves the new state-of-the-art (SOTA) performance on Spider but also exhibits strong robustness.